Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 His taunts finally angered Valen, who drew his longsword with lethal intent, stating, "You have my attention.
 Now you'll learn the cost..."
 Valen advanced slowly, deliberately, aiming to control the fight.
 Isaiah, realizing a direct clash was suicide, used his agility.
 He exploded *sideways* to disrupt Valen's advance.
-As he moved, he launched an opportunistic dagger strike (`/Roll Attack` vs AC 17, Modifier +5) which **missed**, glancing off the guard's superior armor.
+As he moved, he launched an opportunistic dagger strike (`/Roll Attack` vs AC 17, Modifier +5) which missed, glancing off the guard's superior armor.

 Undeterred, Isaiah continued maneuvering, feinting and darting, launching another probing attack (`/Roll Attack` vs AC 17, Modifier +5).
-This time, miraculously, he **hit!** The dagger found a small gap, drawing a superficial wound and a grunt of surprised anger from Valen.
+This time, miraculously, he hit!
+The dagger found a small gap, drawing a superficial wound and a grunt of surprised anger from Valen.
 Wounded in pride and body, Valen lunged furiously with a powerful downward strike meant to end the fight.
-Relying on pure reflex, Isaiah executed a high-risk **parry** with both daggers (`/Roll Parry` - success granted by user meta-request to progress story).
+Relying on pure reflex, Isaiah executed a high-risk parry with both daggers (`/Roll Parry` - success granted by user meta-request to progress story).
 Sparks flew as he barely deflected the Falna-enhanced blow, leaving Valen momentarily stunned and off-balance.

-Just as Isaiah lunged forward instinctively to press the counter-attack, a commanding voice cut through the air: **" Enough."** A side door in the main gate opened, revealing a powerful, silver-haired elf radiating immense authority – * *Hedin Selland**.
+Just as Isaiah lunged forward instinctively to press the counter-attack, a commanding voice cut through the air: " Enough."
+A side door in the main gate opened, revealing a powerful, silver-haired elf radiating immense authority – Hedin Selland.
 Both guards snapped to attention; Valen paled, lowering his sword.
 Isaiah immediately sheathed his daggers, bowed deeply, apologized for the disturbance, and explained his actions stemmed from desperation for a chance to join, not malice.
 Hedin observed him coolly, acknowledging the landed blow and successful parry without Falna as anomalies.
 He questioned Isaiah's motives: "Why Freya Familia?
 What makes you believe you are worthy...?"

-At this point, the **time loop event** occurred (initially a meta-request, later framed as a potential latent skill).
+At this point, the time loop event occurred (initially a meta-request, later framed as a potential latent skill).
 Isaiah experienced a ~2-minute rewind to the moment Hedin asked the question.
 Aware of the previous outcome (where his speech about ambition led to dismissal), Isaiah capitalized on this second chance.
-Instead of focusing solely on abstract willpower, Isaiah gave a **revised plea**.
+Instead of focusing solely on abstract willpower, Isaiah gave a revised plea.
 He pointed to the *evidence* of the fight – landing a blow, parrying a Falna-enhanced strike, all without Falna – as proof of existing raw potential ( reflexes, spirit).
 He appealed to the Freya Familia's reputation for *forging* greatness, asking if they recognized raw material, not just finished products.
 He presented himself as that raw material, needing their blessing and guidance to